Why We Are Here

 Due to the COVID-19 epidemic the in-person

-normally held in South Lake Tahoe, was instead a remote conference.
+normally held in South Lake Tahoe, will once again be instead a remote

 Why Support CMC3?